Chern-Simons propagators in AdS$_3$: Parity-odd propagators in embedding formalism

 It is now straightforward to implement the recovery prescription on \eqref{blkbdyfix} to obtain the explicit AdS$_3$ form of these bulk-boundary propagators.
 For arbitrary $J$, the result is slightly cumbersome.
 However, for $J=1$, the result can be written down neatly as follows{\footnote{To the best of our knowledge, this explicit form of the bulk-to-boundary propagator has never appeared in the existing literature on this topic.}}

 where $\alpha$ is a bulk index, while $j$ is a boundary index and $\tilde u$, defined by \eqref{tildeudef}, is the chordal distance between the bulk and boundary points.
-Note that the parity-even part of both propagators in \eqref{blkbdymassCS} and \eqref{blkbdyMCS} are of this general form.
+Note that the parity-even part of the propagator in \eqref{blkbdymassCS} is of this general form.